-Niraparib and Temozolomide in Treating Patients With Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy
+Niraparib, Temozolomide and Atezolizumab in Treating Patients With Advanced Solid Tumors and Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy

-This phase Ib/II trial studies how well niraparib and temozolomide work in treating patients with extensive-stage small cell lung cancer with a complete or partial response to platinum-based first-line chemotherapy.
-Niraparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+This phase Ib/II trial studies the best dose of temozolomide and how well it works with niraparib and atezolizumab in treating patients with solid tumors that have spread to other places in the body (advanced) and extensive-stage small cell lung cancer with a complete or partial response to platinum-based first-line chemotherapy.
 Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving niraparib and temozolomide may work better in treating patients with extensive-stage small cell lung cancer.
+Niraparib is an inhibitor of PARP, an enzyme that helps repair deoxyribonucleic acid (DNA) when it becomes damaged.
+Blocking PARP may help keep cancer cells from repairing their damaged DNA, causing them to die.
+PARP inhibitors are a type of targeted therapy.
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Giving temozolomide, niraparib and atezolizumab may work better in treating patients with advanced solid tumors and extensive-stage small cell lung cancer.

-A Phase 1b/2 Randomized, Open-Label Study of Niraparib Plus Temozolomide Versus Best Supportive Care as Maintenance Therapy in Patients With Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy (TRIO-US L-06)
+An Open-Label Phase 1b Dose-Finding Trial Evaluating the Safety of Niraparib and Temozolomide and Atezolizumab in Participants With Advanced Solid Tumors and Expansion to a Phase 2 Trial Comparing the Effects of Niraparib and Temozolomide Plus Atezolizumab vs. Atezolizumab as Maintenance Therapy in Participants With Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy (TRIO-US L-06)

-- Determine the recommended phase II dose (RP2D) of temozolomide in combination with niraparib.
+- Determine the recommended phase II dose (RP2D) of temozolomide in combination with niraparib and atezolizumab.
 (Phase Ib) II.
-Evaluate the efficacy of niraparib plus temozolomide (Arm A) compared with best supportive care (Arm B) as measured by progression-free survival (PFS).
+Evaluate the efficacy of niraparib plus temozolomide plus atezolizumab at RP2D (Arm A) compared with atezolizumab (Arm B) as measured by progression-free survival (PFS).
 (Phase II)

-- To evaluate the efficacy of niraparib plus temozolomide compared with best supportive care as measured by overall survival (OS).
+- To evaluate the efficacy of niraparib plus temozolomide plus atezolizumab compared with atezolizumab alone, as measured by overall survival (OS).

-II.
-To evaluate the safety of niraparib plus temozolomide compared with best supportive care as measured by adverse events (AEs).
+III.
+To evaluate the safety of niraparib plus temozolomide plus atezolizumab compared with atezolizumab alone as measured by adverse events (AEs).

-- To assess patient-reported outcomes on health-related quality of life and adverse events.
+- To assess participant-reported outcomes on health-related quality of life and adverse events.

 OUTLINE: This is a dose-escalation study of temozolomide.
 Patients are randomized to 1 of 2 arms.

 ARM A: Patients receive temozolomide orally (PO) once daily (QD) on days 1-5 and niraparib PO QD on days 1-28.
-Treatment repeats every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeats every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients also receive standard of care atezolizumab intravenously (IV) every 3 weeks in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 days, every 8 weeks for 24 weeks, and then every 12 weeks for up to 1 year.